-De Backer, Wouter.
-"Somebody that I Used to Know."
+Citation: De Backer, Wouter.
+"Somebody That I Used to Know."
 Making Mirrors.
 2011

 Another part of acceptance is that your ex might not try to get you back.
 This is fine also and can make it easier when you don't have to say no to them.
 (But come on, we all secretly hope to hear our exes beg for our forgiveness).
 These songs are for generally accepting that it's over.